 What is chin-reduction surgery?Improving the facial balance by reducing chin prominence or reshaping the chin, which is performed by reshaping the front of the mandible.
-The goal is to provide suitable projection of the chin as well as correct the height of the chin, putting it into better balance with the other facial features.
+The goal is to provide a suitable projection of the chin as well as correct the height of the chin, putting it into better balance with the other facial features.
 The optimum balance is determined by the proportions of the upper, mid, and lower face, which is specific to men and women.

 Am I the ideal patient for genioplasty surgery?The ideal patients for a chin reduction are people with a large chin that is out of proportion to the face (macrogenia).
 These patients should still have a normal dental bite.

 Does chin reduction require a general anaesthetic or hospitalisation?Chin-reduction surgery is performed under general anaesthetic, commonly as a day-case procedure.

 Will I require an XRay of my chin before surgery?Pre-operative XRays of the mandible (lower jawbone) will be obtained in order to check the lower teeth roots and to plan the degree of reshaping required to restore the lower-face balance.

 How long is the procedure?A chin-reduction procedure normally takes approximately 1 to 1 ½ hours to perform depending on the complexity of the surgery.

 Will a special garment be required after genioplasty surgery?Following a chin reduction, a facial support garment is fitted at the end of surgery to help control swelling and reduce movement post-operatively.
 This should be worn day and night for the first week.

 Can a chin reduction be performed at the same time as other procedures?Yes, chin reduction is commonly performed together with rhinoplasty or other face surgery such as a facelift, brow lift, or cheek augmentation, as well as breast augmentation or liposuction.
 What is appropriate and safe for you to combine will depend on your medical health, your goals, and the individual procedures.